Skip to content

 Is It Hard to Get Into Metropolitan College of New York?
 Acceptance Rate & Requirements

-Metropolitan College of New York, located in New York, New York, keeps admissions accessible, extending offers to roughly 90% of those who apply.
-The school reports a graduation rate of roughly 28%.
+Metropolitan College of New York, located in New York, New York, admits most of the students who apply; the acceptance rate is roughly 90%.
+The graduation rate is roughly 28%.

 Can I Afford It?